-The large banner and dozens of signs informed the public about the purpose of the protest, though this was hardly necessary since the protest had been preceded by weeks of public controversy in the newspapers, Television, internet and blogosphere.
+A large banner and dozens of signs informed the traffic about the purpose of the protest, although this was hardly necessary since the protest had been preceded by weeks of public controversy in the newspapers, TV, internet and blogosphere.

-More than 21,000 people have already protested this particular blasphemous production via email and the numbers steadily rise.
+More than 21,000 people has already protested the blasphemous production via email.

 “My Immaculate Heart Will Triumph”

-There is and can be no peace on earth between good and evil.
-This blasphemous play is part of an agenda to insult God and to drag as many souls to Hell as possible by anesthetizing public opinion to the horrors of blasphemy.
-However, Our Lady will win in the end since at Fatima, She promised, “Finally my Immaculate Heart will Triumph!”
+As Catholics, we know that there is and can be no peace on earth between good and evil.
+This blasphemy play is part of an agenda to insult God and to drag as many souls to Hell as possible.

-Until that glorious and triumphant moment arrives, all have the duty and honor to oppose blasphemy, offer reparation and to win as many souls for Our Lady as possible.
+Until that glorious triumph arrives, it is our duty and honor to oppose blasphemy, to offer reparation, and to win as many souls for Our Lady as possible.

 I believe Our Lady will show special mercy and goodness on the day of her triumph to those who upheld her honor in the times when sin seemed unstoppable.